freeCodeCamp/demo-projects/CONTRIBUTE.md

 ## If adding a new project:

+### Make the PR's
+- In the `demo-projects` repo
   - Make sure the new project is in the `port-map.json` file.
-Update also `package.json` and `package-lock.json`.
+Update also `package.json` and `package-lock.json`
-- Make a PR to the `demo-projects-nginx-config` repo to configure the new app:
+- In the `demo-projects-nginx-config` repo, configure the new app:
-  - Add config in `/sites-enabled/10-freecodecamp.rocks.conf` by copying config for one of the other projects and changing the names.
+  - Add config in `/sites-enabled/10-freecodecamp.rocks.conf` by copying config for one of the other projects and changing the names
-  - Also add the title at the top.
+  - Also add the title at the top of that file
+  - Then, add the project with its port in `configs/upstreams.conf` like the others

+### In the VM
-- Merge the PR
+- ssh into the VM
-- In the VM:
+- update the nginx config:
   - `cd` to the `/etc/nginx` folder
-  - `git fetch --all` to get new changes.
-Use `sudo` for the next few commands if you get a permission denied error.
+  - Use `sudo` for the next few commands if you get a permission denied error
+  - `git fetch --all` to get new changes
-  - `git pull origin master` to add new changes
+  - `git pull origin main` to add new changes
-  - Open the `/etc/nginx/configs/upstreams.conf` file.
-Set the port for your new project to the value declared in `port-map.json`.
-I would try to keep them in alphabetical order.
   - Reload `nginx` with the new config using `sudo nginx -s reload`
+- update the demo projects:
-  - `cd` into the `/home/freeCodeCamp/demo-projects/<new_project>` folder
+  - `cd` into the `~/demo-projects` folder
-  - If needed:
-    - Copy the `sample.env`
+  - `git fetch --all` to get the new changes
-    - Set `.env` variables
-    - `npm install`
-    - anything else
+  - `git pull origin main` to add new changes
+  - run `npm ci` to install dependencies for all the projects
+  - Add anything needed in any of the projects - likely a `.env` file with values
-  - `cd` into the `/home/freeCodeCamp/demo-projects/apps` folder
+  - `cd` into the `~/demo-projects/apps` folder
   - Start the project with `npm start -- --only=<project-name>`

+### Add the new subdomains to Cloudflare
 - Add the `https://<project>.freecodecamp.rocks` URL to our [Cloudflare](https://www.cloudflare.com/) by:
   - Going to our [Cloudflare Dashboard](https://dash.cloudflare.com/)
   - Open the `freecodecamp.rocks` domain